Take the First Step Toward Your HVAC Career Now!

-The belief that the skilled trades are only for men is a myth.
+The idea of skilled trades being exclusively for men is an outdated one.
 Heating, ventilation, and air conditioning (HVAC) is no exception.
 If you're a woman interested in pursuing HVAC, you should feel confident moving forward.
 After all, training, knowledge, and skill, are what make a quality technician.

 Women and HVAC